 MDS RCMD w/grade 2-3 fibrosis.
 Allo-MUD Feb 26, 2014.
 Relapsed August 2014.
 Free and clear of MDS since November 2014 after treatment with Vidaza and Rituxan.
-No longer experiencing nor treating CGVHD.
-Working on fixing long-term side effects of AVN in hips and cataracts in eyes.
-Life is good!
+Experiencing autoimmune attack on CNS thought to be GVHD, some gut, skin and ocular cGVHD.

 Thanks Dan.
 As with most who end up here, I'm trying to read data that is well beyond my expertise.
 So are hyperblated nuclei in the megakaryocytes, abnormally segmented neutrophils, and irregular nuclear contours not dysplastic changes?
 Any insight on the low m:e ratio or presence of cd34 positive blasts?
 I know no one hear is a doctor but I'm learning as much as I can.

 I agree with DanL, in my non-expert opinion, your BMB doesn't seem to indicate MDS.
 Although you have dysplasia in some of your cell lines, it is only mentioned as "minor, minimal, or mild".
 With MDS, the report would indicate significant dysplasia involving over 10% of the cells.

 Also, your MCV is normal.
 I think this number is usually elevated if your marrow is under stress.